crimx/value-enhancer/README.md

 ## Combine Val

-Combine multiple Vals into a new Val.
+`combine` multiple Vals into a new Val.

 ```js
 import { val, derive, combine } from "value-enhancer";